heikkipora/tesla-slack/blogpost.md

 We got our Intergalactic SpaceBoat of Light and Wonder, as [Oatmeal](http://theoatmeal.com/comics/tesla_model_s) rightly put it, in May.

-It will be used as a platform for developing new services, and for research projects with the Ministry of Transport and Communications.
+It is be used as a platform for developing new services, and for research projects with the Ministry of Transport and Communications.
-But most importantly for me, it is available for Reaktorians to
+But most importantly for me, it is available for Reaktorians to drive and tinker with.

-Being a revolutionary new vehicle, our people would like to know the whereabout of it.
-Where it is currently.
-Is it resting at one of the high-power charging stations near our offices downtown Helsinki?
-How much is the expected range if I get the keys and hit the road now ?
-As it happens, the HTTP API Tesla's mobile apps are interfacing have been reverse-engineered.
-The documentation is available at [http://docs.timdorr.apiary.io]

-Suffice to say it is implemented with the Slack 'Outgoing WebHooks API' and runs on the excellent [Heroku](http://heroku.com) cloud service.
+Sharing a revolutionary, all-electric, car with a tightly allocated calendar resulted in a constant flow of queries:

 Where is it?
-How much charge is left in the battery?
+How much juice is left in the battery and what is the exepcted range?
 Is it connected to a high-power charger?

 I decided to invest a couple of hours of my time one morning and coded a small 'Tesla-bot' for answering these questions automatically.
 It's implemented in javascript and Node.js and lives on [Heroku](http://heroku.com).